DakuTree/userscripts/README.md

 This is intended to be a dump for small tweaks to Backloggery.
 Currently the only tweak this adds is one that sorts any game with the [on-hold] tag to the bottom of the list (with it's own header)

+#### backloggery_ajaxcookie
+This turns the fortune cookie into one that uses AJAX so it's easy/quick to get a new cookie.

 ## Misc
 If you want, you can also grab my userscripts from [GreasyFork](https://greasyfork.org/users/2392-daku).
 If you find any issues, please submit an issue to the repo or send me an email.